emaloney/MBDataEnvironment/README.md

 NSString* gender = [MBExpression asString:@"$catGenders[Barrett]"];
 ```

-This evaluates the expression `$catGenders[Barrett]` as a string, meaning that the return value will either be `nil` or an `NSString` instance.
+This evaluates the expression `$catGenders[Barrett]` as a string, ensuring that the return value will either be an `NSString` or `nil`.

 In this particular case, the `NSString` variable `gender` would contain the string value "`female`".

-> **Note:** If the underlying object isn't an `NSString` instance, a reasonable attempt will be made to coerce the value into a string.
+> If the underlying object isn't an `NSString` instance, a reasonable attempt will be made to coerce the value into a string.

 ##### String Interpolation